The 5 Biggest Myths About Probiotics

 Myth 4: Probiotic supplements are better than fermented foods

-Truth: Fermented foods have the ability to contain effective strains and inadequate numbers for therapeutic effects.
+Truth: Fermented foods have the ability to contain effective strains and adequate numbers for therapeutic effects.

 For example there are several studies that successfully show yoghurt to have a therapeutic effect for several conditions or symptoms: